PrajwalaTM/Todo/README.md

 # Todo
-A basic Todo list app using vanilla JS.
+A basic Todo list app using JavaScript.